-The Art of Small Talk in Japanese: How to Start Conversations
+The Art of Small Talk in Japanese: Everyday Conversations Made Easy

-The Art of Small Talk in Japanese: How to Start Conversations
+The Art of Small Talk in Japanese: Everyday Conversations Made Easy

 Small talk is an essential part of communication in any language, and Japanese is no exception.
 Whether you're making new friends, chatting with colleagues, or navigating social situations, knowing how to engage in Japanese small talk can make interactions smoother and more enjoyable.